TatuLund/hilla-demo/README.md

 - Using renderer with vaadin-select (see language-switch)
 - Example of class name generator with vaadin-grid
 - How to integrate 3rd party library, see currency-field.ts
+- Example test story of the list view using TestBench Browser testing

 ## Before running